Clarity-Digital-Twin/nedc-bench/docs/deployment/troubleshooting.md

 #### Timeouts
 Increase client timeout; check CPU contention and worker count; ensure Redis connectivity for caching.

+#### Metrics missing or inconsistent with multiple workers
+- Set `PROMETHEUS_MULTIPROC_DIR` and ensure the directory is writable.
+The image entrypoint manages cleanup; `/metrics` then aggregates across workers.

 ## Debugging Tools

 ### Logs